influenzanet/cluster-management/README.md

 1. Secrets: JWT, Mongo credentials, recaptcha key

+**Caution** From 1.0 the secrets are base64 encoded by the helm template, no need to manually encode them (specially jwtKey, googleRecaptchaKey )

     - `jwtKey`: base64 encoded key used for generating user authentication tokens, see [Generating a JWT key ](#generating-a-jwt-key ) for instructions on how to generate a key

     - `mongoUsername`: used to setup the mongo admin account

     - `mongoPassword`: password associated to the mongo admin account

-    - `googleRecaptchaKey`: base64 encoded secret key associated to a Google recaptcha account, see [Generating a recaptcha key](#generating-a-recaptcha-key) for instructions on how to obtain a key
+    - `googleRecaptchaKey`:  secret key associated to a Google recaptcha account, see [Generating a recaptcha key](#generating-a-recaptcha-key) for instructions on how to obtain a key

     - `studyGlobalSecret` : base64 encoded value of global secret for study service

-2. Persistent volume configurations (for mongoDB service)
+1. Persistent volume configurations (for mongoDB service)

     Detailed information on these configuration values can be found in Kubernetes' documentation on [Persistent Volumes]( https://kubernetes.io/docs/concepts/storage/persistent-volumes/).